Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 12 And by the river on the bank thereof, on this side and on that side, shall grow all trees for meat, whose leaf shall not fade, neither shall the fruit thereof be consumed: it shall bring forth new fruit according to his months, because their waters they issued out of the sanctuary: and the fruit thereof shall be for meat, and the leaf thereof for medicine.

-The four rivers in Eden, The river in Zechariah 14 and the one above in Ezekiel 47 are, in essence, the same river.
+The four rivers in Eden, The river in Zechariah 14 and the one above in Ezekiel 47 are the same river.
 It relays God’s Plan of spreading abundance throughout His Creation.
-The goal is established right from the start in Genesis, and its successful outcome is related in Revelation.
+Genesis establishes the goal right from the start, and Revelation relates its successful outcome in Revelation.
 We’ve come full circle.
 Here’s the spiritual conclusion of the story of humankind.
 Let me add; this is NOT the end of the entire story!

 1 And I saw a new heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea.